-Other clinical opportunities for the pediatric neuropsychology intern include, but are not limited to, serial neurocognitive surveillance (e.g., with children and adolescents with sickle cell disease), brief rehabilitationbased assessment for monitoring recovery following acute neurologic events, brief therapeutic interventions and cognitive remediation, young child assessment, and consultation with medical providers, rehabilitation professionals, school personnel, child life specialists, and social workers.
-An add-on training experience (4 hours/ week) in research is available.
-Interns will be expected to attend a weekly psychology trainee didactics meeting and psychology seminar.
-Opportunities for attending multidisciplinary team rounds are available.
+Other clinical opportunities for the pediatric neuropsychology intern include, but are not limited to, serial neurocognitive surveillance (e.g., with children and adolescents with Sickle Cell Disease), brief bedside assessment with inpatients for monitoring recovery following acute neurologic events, brief therapeutic interventions and cognitive remediation, young child assessment, and consultation with medical providers, rehabilitation professionals, school personnel, child life specialists, and social workers.
+An add-on training experience (4 hours/week) in research is available.
+Interns will be expected to attend a weekly trainee didactics meeting and psychology rounds.
+Opportunities for attending multi-disciplinary team rounds are available.

 One intern will be matched to the St. Jude Pediatric Psychology Track and one to the St. Jude Neuropsychology Track.
-Each intern will complete two major rotations and a minor rotation at St. Jude.
+Each intern will complete two major rotations and a minor rotation at St. Jude in their track.
 Minor rotations and research add-on opportunities may be available to interns from the General track as part of the Consortium schedule.

 Note: Applicants for any clinical training role at St. Jude Children's Research Hospital, including graduate students, doctoral interns, and post-doctoral fellows, must pass a drug test and background check.
 The background check includes criminal, license/certificates/credentials, employment/education verification, and various abuse registries.
 Drug and background screenings are facilitated by St. Jude during onboarding.
 Applicants must have a health screen.
-The health screen must establish that the applicant is fully vaccinated with a number of vaccines.

-St. Jude Internship Director: Kendra Parris, Ph.D.
+Supervisor Kendra Parris, Ph.D., Director